 However, a person should always consult a doctor or physical therapist about starting physical activity, especially after surgery.

 A person who has had surgery for breast cancer, such as a mastectomy, may experience arm and shoulder problems that certain yoga poses could aggravate.
-An experienced yoga instructor can modify poses to accommodate a person’s needs.
+An experienced yoga instructor

 If, following surgery, a person experiences lymphedema, a condition in which extra lymph fluid builds up and causes swelling, they should consult with their doctor or physical therapist about safe and beneficial yoga poses.